-- a.
+- 1. PURPOSE.
+To establish selection, qualification, and training requirements for management and operating (M&O) contractor personnel involved in the operation, maintenance, and technical support of Department of Energy-owned (DOE-owned) Category A and B reactors and non-reactor nuclear facilities. - 2.
+CANCELLATION.
+DOE 5480.20, PERSONNEL SELECTION, QUALIFICATION, TRAINING, AND STAFFING REQUIREMENTS AT DOE REACTOR AND NON-REACTOR NUCLEAR FACILITIES, of 2-20-91. - 3.
+APPLI CABI LI TY. - a.
 DOE Elements.
-This Order is applicable to all Departmental Elements, including the NNSA, which are responsible for operable Category A and B reactors and non-reactor facilities.
+This Order is applicable to all Departmental Elements which are responsible for operable DOE-owned Category A and B reactors and non-reactor facilities.
 The Director, Naval Nuclear Propulsion Program, is exempt from this Order. - b.
 Contractors.
-Attachment 1, sets requirements that are to be applied to the universe of contractors awarded DOE management and operating contracts involving operable Category A and B reactors and non-reactor nuclear facilities. - 4.
-AUTHORITY/BACKGROUND.
-After the Three Mile Island nuclear accident, the Nuclear Regulatory Commission (NRC) updated its minimum requirements for the training of reactor operators and senior reactor operators in Title 10 Code of Federal Regulations Part 55 (10 CFR 55).
+Attachment 1 sets requirements that are to be applied to the universe of contractors awarded DOE management and operating contracts involving operable DOE-owned Category A and B reactors and non-reactor nuclear facilities. - 4.
+AUTHORI TY/BACKGROUND.
+After the Three Mile Island nuclear accident, the Nuclear Regulatory Commission (NRC) updated its minimum reguirements for the training of reactor operators and senior reactor operators in Title 10 Code of Federal Regulations Part 55 (10 CFR 55).
 NRC also endorsed parts of ANSI/ANS 3.1-1981, American National Standard for Selection, Qualification and Training of Personnel for Nuclear Power Plants, and ANSI N18.1-1971, Selection and Training of Nuclear Power Plant Personnel, for the selection, qualification, and training of nuclear power plant personnel.
 In a similar manner, this Order was developed to update and consolidate DOE training requirements formerly contained in DOE 5480.5, SAFETY OF NUCLEAR FACILITIES, and DOE 5480.6, SAFETY OF DOE-OWNED NUCLEAR REACTORS.
 In addition, training issues identified by the National Academy of Sciences and other reviewers have been addressed.
-This Order encompasses those prescriptive requirements (education and experience, requalification, etc.) Contained in accepted industry standards here available, e.g., ANS N18.1-1971, ANS 3.1-1981, ANS 3.1-1987, ANS 3.1-1983, ANS 15.4-1988, and 10 CFR 55, and incorporates lessons learned with its use.
+This Order encompasses those prescriptive requirements (education and experience, requalification, etc.) contained in accepted industry standards where available, e.g., ANS N18.1-1971, ANS 3.1-1981, ANS 3.1-1987, ANS 3.1-1993, ANS 15.4-1988, and 10 CFR 55, and incorporates lessons learned with its use over the past 3 years.

-5. POLICY AND OBJECTIVES.
+POLICY AND OBJECTIVES.
 DOE objectives are to ensure the development and implementation of contractor-administered training programs that provide consistent and effective training for personnel at DOE nuclear facilities.
 This Order contains minimum requirements that must be included in training and qualification programs.
 The requirements are based on DOE, NRC, and related industry standards, and are applicable to all operable DOE nuclear facilities.
 Because the operation of Department of Energy reactor and non-reactor nuclear facilities involves certain risks to employees, the public, and the environment, well trained and qualified operating organization personnel are of extreme importance.
 A vital element in ensuring a well trained and qualified work force is the implementation of a systematic approach to training (SAT).
 This approach has proven effective in the commercial nuclear power industry and in other major industries; therefore, the Department requires that training programs for personnel in the operating organization at DOE nuclear facilities are established using a systematic approach to training.
 Experience has also shown that the better operating nuclear facilities have well-defined, effectively administered policies and procedures to control the activities associated with personnel training.
 This Order requires the establishment and implementation of certain training-related procedures.
-Implementation of the requirements of this Order will meet 10 CFR 830.120, Criteria 2 -Personnel Training and Qualification.
+Implementation of the This Order requires the establishment and requirements of this Order will meet 10 CFR 830.120, Criteria 2 - Personnel Training and Qualification.